 If you just want to trade cryptocurrencies, you’ll only be asked to provide your full name, email address, and country of residence.
 However, if you want to link your account to a bank account or a credit/debit card, then you’ll need to verify your identity with a government-issued ID.
 Bitstamp hasn’t been immune to hacker attacks, and in 2015 these hackers managed to get away with more than 19,000 BTC that were taken from the users’ accounts.
 The company proved its team can handle such a blow and together they have improved the platform’s security methods to avoid such security breaches in the future.

-Another European exchange on our list, this time with headquarters in Prague, Czech Republic, Changelly is one of the less common (but highly reliable!) decentralized crypto exchanges in the industry.
+Another European exchange on our list, this time with headquarters in Prague, Czech Republic, Changelly is one of the less common (but secure and highly reliable!) decentralized crypto exchanges in the industry.
 One of the great things about it is that it doesn’t have any geographic restrictions and supports a great variety of cryptocurrencies, from the most prominent ones, all the way to the lesser-known tokens.
 Although traders can use any fiat currency to their liking, the platform will automatically convert them into USD or EUR.

 To start trading, just sign up with your email address without providing any extra information about yourself.
 Changelly has partnered with other leading crypto platforms in search of the optimal coin market price that comes with an extra-low service fee.
 The commission and processing fees for credit or debit card purchases are on the higher end of the scale so try to avoid them as much as possible.
 Another slight drawback is that Changelly sets limits for the first few crypto purchases, but these get lifted off in less than a month.